English | Français | Deutsch | Italiano | 繁 | 简

 As a global organisation with a presence in more than 40 countries, Christie’s may in the normal course of its business transfer your personal data internationally to Christie’s salerooms, offices and representatives, and to other organisations who need to process your data in connection with the services that Christie’s provides to you (see Who gets to see my data?).
 Your data will be held on Christie’s servers located in the USA.

-The UK, EEA countries and the Dubai International Finance Centre (DIFC) all require that certain safeguards are implemented where personal data is transferred internationally to countries which have not been approved by them as providing essentially equivalent data protection standards.
+The UK, EEA countries, China and the Dubai International Finance Centre (DIFC) all require that certain safeguards are implemented where personal data is transferred internationally to countries which have not been approved by them as providing essentially equivalent data protection standards.
 We have approved standard contractual clauses in place to regulate the processing of personal data when it is sent outside of these countries/centres.

 6. How long will we keep your personal data?